stg-tud/apsa/2019/0-Organization/Organization.md

 # Exercise
 Every week we will have ~60minutes of lecture and ~30minutes exercises.

-Some exercise will just be theory and some will require you to comprehend and write concrete static analyses.
+Some exercises will just be theory and some will require you to comprehend and write concrete static analyses.
 The analyses will be developed using the [OPAL](www.opal-project.de) framework.

 The exercises will help you to prepare for the exam.